mongodb/mongo-java-driver/docs/reference/content/upgrading.md

   pre = "<i class='fa fa-level-up'></i>"
 +++

+{{% note class="important" %}}
+Please note that the 3.x series of releases (which includes support through MongoDB 4.2) will be the last releases that are compatible with *Java 6 or Java 7*.
+The 4.0 Java driver will require a minimum of Java 8.

+Please also note that support for new features in MongoDB 4.4 will likely only be available via a 4.x driver release.
+{{% /note %}}

 ## Upgrading from 3.11.x

 In the upcoming 4.0 release, all deprecated API elements except those documented as "not currently scheduled for removal" will be removed.